ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     :definition: /* specification-defined value */

     .. summary::
-        Get the standalone key-agreement algorithm from a combined key-agreement and key derivation algorithm.
+        Get the standalone key-agreement algorithm from a combined key-agreement and key-derivation algorithm.

     .. param:: alg
         A key-agreement algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_KEY_AGREEMENT(alg)` is true.